Thursday, October 25, 2018

 Immediately, my T-mobile plan gained cellular access.

 To avoid confusion, I will explain that Delhi is the national capital, and it has two parts.
 Old Delhi refers to the historic Old City district.
 It was founded in the 1200s.
 In 1639, the Mughal emperor, Shah Jahan, moved there from Agra and established it as the new capital.
 In 1803, the British East India Company's troops won the Battle of Delhi to subjugate India.
 (They were probably desperate to regain land after losing the American Revolution.
 In 1757, the Company conquered the Sultanate of Bengal—now Bangladesh.
-In 1885, the British conquered the neighboring Kingdom of Burma—now Myanmar).
+In 1885, the British conquered the neighboring Kingdom of Burma—now named Myanmar, a Buddhist nation).
 After England's domination of India, King George V—the Emperor of India—arrived and initiated New Delhi in 1911, as the new governmental center.

 India is the birthplace of Buddhism, and Delhi has fame in the epic Chinese fable about a Buddhist monk and his immortal bodyguards.
 It is titled Journey to the West, and it was written in the 1500s.
 Modern films and miniseries are still made about it.
 According to the travelogue, their pilgrimage passed through the city, as well as Agra.